Rewan-Adel/Restaurant-Management-System/README.md

   - Take orders.
   - Add/remove items from a pending order.
   - Mark orders as complete.

 - **Admins** can:
   - View and manage all orders.
   - Check order details and statuses.
-- Automatically mark orders as "expired" if they are still pending 4 hours after creation.
+  - update order status.
+  - View orders report and export as csv file.

 ### 3. User Authentication